belle2/basf2/online_book/basf2/fei.rst

     Import ``basf2``, ``modularAnalysis`` and ``fei``.
 Then create a path and load input data from an ``mdst`` file.

-    You can again use mdst files from ``/group/belle2/users/tenchini/prerelease-05-00-00a/charged/`` on kekcc.
+    You can again use mdst files from ``/group/belle2/users/tenchini/prerelease-05-00-00a/charged/`` on KEKCC.

 .. admonition:: Solution
     :class: toggle solution